 Isamu Noguchi: Landscape as Sculpture

-Prof. Marc Treib (Berkeley University and Henry Moore Institute Visiting Senior Research Fellow, 2016-17) discusses American artist and landscape architect Isamu Noguchi (1904-88).
+Prof. Marc Treib (University of California, Berkeley and Henry Moore Institute Visiting Senior Research Fellow, 2016-17) discusses American artist and landscape architect Isamu Noguchi (1904-88).

 Probably no figure in modern American landscape architecture has been more influential, yet more ambiguously regarded, than the sculptor Isamu Noguchi.
 Although his landscapes include several of the twentieth century’s most original designs, and have received almost universal praise, Noguchi nonetheless occupies a place well-removed from normal practice.